-In 2020, the Company recorded a decrease of \$10 million to its provision for U.S. personal injury and other claims attributable to nonoccupational disease claims, third-party claims and occupational disease claims pursuant to the 2020 actuarial valuation.
-In 2019 and 2018, actuarial valuations resulted in an increase of \$2 million and \$13 million, respectively.
-The prior years' adjustments from the actuarial valuations were mainly attributable to third-party claims, non-occupational disease claims and occupational disease claims reflecting changes in the Company's estimates of unasserted claims and costs related to asserted claims.
+In 2021, the Company recorded a decrease of \$20 million to its provision for U.S. personal injury and other claims attributable to nonoccupational disease claims, third-party claims and occupational disease claims pursuant to the 2021 actuarial valuation.
+In 2020 and 2019, actuarial valuations resulted in a decrease of \$10 million and an increase of \$2 million, respectively.
+The prior years' adjustments from the actuarial valuations were mainly attributable to non-occupational disease claims, occupational disease claims and third-party claims, reflecting changes in the Company's estimates of unasserted claims and costs related to asserted claims.
 The Company has an ongoing risk mitigation strategy focused on reducing the frequency and severity of claims through injury prevention and containment; mitigation of claims; and lower settlements of existing claims.

-As at December 31, 2020, 2019 and 2018, the Company's provision for personal injury and other claims in the U.S. was as follows:
+As at December 31, 2021, 2020 and 2019, the Company's provision for personal injury and other claims in the U.S. was as follows: